 The Milwaukee County Historical Society is a showroom committed to conserving and maintaining the past of Milwaukee and its surroundings.

 Prior demonstrations have represented the account of Prohibition and immigration into Milwaukee from foreign lands.
-Their present show examines minutely at Lake Michigan and how the city has always been molded by its connection to the biggest of the Great Lakes.
+Their present show examines Lake Michigan and how the city has always been molded by its connection to the biggest of the Great Lakes.

 3) Jewish Museum